-The International Civil Aviation Organization (ICAO) initiated a volcanic ash effort in 1982 after multiple volcanic ash encounters by 747 airplanes near Jakarta, Indonesia.
-The resulting organization, the Volcanic Ash Warnings Study Group, has worked since then to standardize the information provided to flight crews about volcanic eruptions.
+The International Civil Aviation Organisation (ICAO) initiated a volcanic ash effort in 1982 after multiple volcanic ash encounters by 747 aircraft near Jakarta, Indonesia.
+The resulting Organisation, the Volcanic Ash Warnings Study Group, has worked since then to standardize the information provided to flight crews about volcanic eruptions.

-In addition, ICAO formed the International Airways Volcano Watch (IAVW) in 1987.
-This effort formalized the international arrangements for monitoring and providing warnings to airplanes about volcanic ash in the atmosphere.
-ICAO annex III and the World Meteorological Organization (WMO) Technical Regulation C.3.1 introduced a requirement to disseminate information about volcanic ash to airplanes in the form of significant meteorological information (SIGMET) and notice to airmen (NOTAM).
+In addition, ICAO formed the international Airways Volcano Watch (IAV\At) in 1987.
+This effort formalizes the international arrangements for monitoring and providing warnings to aircraft about volcanic ash in the atmosphere.
+ICAO annex III and the World Meteorological Organisation (WMO) Technical Regulation C.3.1 introduced a requirement to disseminate information about volcanic ash to aircraft in the form of significant meteorological information (SIGMET) and notice to airmen (NOTAM).
 The first WMO/ICAO workshop on volcanic ash hazards was held in Darwin, Australia, in 1995.

-Since then, a number of the designated Volcanic Ash Advisory Centers (VAAC) have come into full operation.
-A second workshop in Toulouse, France, in 1998 focused primarily on VAAC responsibilities and procedures
+Since then, a number of the designated Volcanic Ash Advisory Centres (VAAC) have come into full operation.
+A second workshop in Toulouse, France, in 1998 focused primarily on VAAC responsibilities and procedures.

-More information about ICAO activities related to volcanic ash avoidance and encounters is available in the organization's document titled "Operational Procedures And List Of Operational Contact Points Between Vulcanological Agencies, Meteorological Watch Offices And Area Control Centres," or from the address to the right.
+More information about ICAO activities related to volcanic ash avoidance and encounters is available in the organisation's document titled "Operational Procedures And List of Operational Contact Points Between Vulcanological Agencies, Meteorological Watch Offices and Area Control Centres" or from the following address:

-T. Fox

-Secretary of the ICAO Volcanic Ash Warnings Study Group Chief - Meteorology International Civil Aviation Organization 999 University Street Montreal, Quebec H3C 5H7 Canada E-mail: tfox@icao.org
+T. Fox Secretary of the ICAO Volcanic Ash Warnings Study Group Chief - Meteorology International Civil Aviation Organisation 999 University Street Montreal Quebec H3C 5H7 Canada E-mail: tfoxc@icao.org

+VOLCANO ERUPTION WARNING COLOR CODES

+Eruption warnings are issued in the form of colorcoded information releases.
+Over the past 10 years, this method has proved to be effective for alerting the aviation community to potential volcanic ash.

+Red

+Volcanic eruption in progress.
+Ash plume or cloud reported above FL250.
+Volcano dangerous, eruption likely, with ash plume or cloud expected to rise above FL250.

+Orange

+Volcano eruption in progress but ash plume or cloud not reaching nor expected to reach FL 250.
+Volcano dangerous, eruption likely, but ash plume or cloud not expected to reach FL250.

+Yellow

-VOLCANO ERUPTION WARNING COLOR CODES Eruption warnings are issued in the form of color-coded information releases.
-Over the past 10 years, this method has proved to be effec- tive for alerting the aviation community to potential volcanic ash.
-ALERT COLOR CODE VOLCANO ACTIVITY STATUS Red Volcanic eruption in progress.
-Ash plume or cloud reported above FL 250.
-Volcano dangerous, eruption likely, with ash plume or cloud expected to rise above FL 250.
-Orange Volcanic eruption in progress but ash plume or cloud not reaching nor expected to reach FL 250.
-Volcano dangerous, eruption likely, but ash plume or cloud not expected to reach FL 250.
-Yellow Volcano known to be active from time to time and volcanic activity has recently increased significantly, volcano not currently considered dangerous but caution should be exercised.
-After an eruption, i.e., change in alert to yellow from red or orange, volcanic activity has decreased significantly, volcano not currently considered dangerous but caution should be exercised.
-Green Volcanic activity considered to have ceased and volcano reverted to its normal state.
-The responsible volcanological agency in the region where the volcano erupts should provide the area control center with (1) the color code for the level of alert indicating the status of activity of the volcano and (2) any change from a previous status of activity (e.g., "Red alert following yellow" or "Green alert following orange").
-Source: ICAO-International Airways Volcano Watch.
+Volcano known to be active from time to time and volcano activity has recently increased significantly.
+Volcano currently not considered dangerous but caution should be exercised.
+(After an eruption a change in alert to yellow from red or orange means: volcanic activity has decreased significantly, volcano not currently considered dangerous but caution should be exercised).

+Green

+Volcanic activity considered to have ceased and volcano reverted back to its normal state.
+The responsible volcanological agency in the region where the volcano erupts should provide the area control centre with :

+- 1. the colour code for the level of alert indicating the status of activity of the volcano and - 2. any change from a previous state of activity (e.g. "Red alert following yellow" or "Green alert following orange").